tk-notes/lucas-meier-blog/content/posts/2022/05/state-separable-proofs-for-the-curious-cryptographer/index.md

 \epsilon(\mathcal{A} \circ A_b) \leq f(\epsilon(\mathcal{B}_0 \circ B^0_b), \ldots, \epsilon(\mathcal{B}_N \circ B^N_b))
 $$

 Now, $f$ is usually some very simple function like $f(x, y) = 2 \cdot x + y$, or something like that.
-It's usually the case that if the arguments to $f$ are negligeable, then so will its output be.
+It should be the case that if the arguments to $f$ are negligeable, then so will its output be.

-This equation has the nice property that if the right side is negligeable, then so must the left side be.
+This equation has the nice property that if the right side is negligeable, then so is the left side.
 In other words, if all the games on the right are secure, then so is the game on the left.
-Conversely, if the game on the left is broken, so must one of the games on right be.
+Conversely, if the game on the left is broken, then one of the games on the right is too.

 A shorthand notation I like to use for this statement is: